‘I’m not going anywhere’: Biden again slaps down calls to step aside

 Several other Democratic lawmakers have publicly warned that they expect him to lose to Trump in November’s presidential election.

-Addressing a supporter who yelled that Biden should “keep up the fight” at an Independence Day celebration on Thursday, Biden reiterated that he had no intention of quitting the race.
+Addressing a supporter who yelled “keep up the fight!” during an Independence Day celebration on Thursday, Biden reiterated that he had no intention of quitting the race.

 “You got me, man.
 I’m not going anywhere,” Biden said at the White House event.

-In a pre-recorded interview with a Wisconsin radio station that aired earlier on Thursday, Biden pledged to keep fighting, describing his faltering debate performance as “a bad night”.
+In a pre-recorded radio interview that aired earlier on Thursday, Biden pledged to keep fighting, describing his faltering debate performance as “a bad night”.

 “I screwed up.
 I made a mistake,” Biden said.
 “That’s 90 minutes on stage.
 Look at what I’ve done in 3.5 years.”